Nagasaki45/MPC-reading-notes/week3/notes.md

 3 experiments, based on the same idea: infants stare to the direction of novel stimuli more time compared to familiar stimuli.
 The differences between the experiments were:

-1. Familiar melody compared to novel melody.
-Same tempo, same timbre.
+In all experiment the familiar melody was compared to the novel melody.
+The differences are:

-1. Familiar melody compared to same melody but with different tempo (same timbre).
+1. Both in the original tempo and timbre.
-1. Familiar melody compared to same melody but with different timbre (same tempo).
+1. Both melodies either faster in 25% (for half of the infants) or 25% slower.

-**Independent variable**: familiar or novel stimuli.
+1. Both melodies in different timbre.

 **Dependent variable:** the time the infant look to the direction of the stimuli.

-In experiment 1 the novel stimuli attracted the infants, whereas in experiment 2 and 3 it didn't, suggesting that the infants percept timbre and tempo as part of the melody.
+In experiment 1 the novel stimuli attracted the infants, whereas in experiment 2 and 3 there is no difference between the novel and the manipulated melody, suggesting that the infants couldn't distinguish between melody, tempo, and timbre.

 ![Trainor et al., 2004](media/trainor2004.png)